A Year Without Rain: Recording and production

 American pop singer Katy Perry (pictured) was one of the many collaborators the band worked with on the album.

 In an interview with MTV News in February 2010, when referring to the then-upcoming record, Selena Gomez said, "It's kind of different — older — and it's kind of got, like, a reggae sound."
 Gomez also stated she was unsure of taking on the responsibility of the album's main songwriter, unwanting the added pressure.
-She also talked about producers for the album, expressing interest to work with "Naturally" producers, Rock Mafia.
+She also talked about producers for the album, expressing interest in working with "Naturally" producers, Rock Mafia.
 She pointed out main goals for the record, which were making sure that she could relate to it, and that the fans could also, stating, "all of those songs are things that I went through, and that's why I put that all together."
-Later in an interview with Digital Spy, Gomez gave hints about the album, stating that instead of pulling another single from 2009's Kiss & Tell, that she looked forward to moving into the next album, which would be completely different.
+Later in an interview with Digital Spy, Gomez gave hints about the album, stating that instead of pulling another single from 2009's Kiss & Tell, she looked forward to moving into the next album, which would be completely different.

 Gomez stated that the album was named after the titular single because it was the first song recorded for the album, and she wanted to base the rest of the work on the song.
 Gomez went into further explanation, stating, "I mean, even down from putting the track listing and numbering it, I wanted to make sure I envisioned [fans] putting it in their car or putting it on their iPod and how I wanted them to listen to the record."
 According to Gomez, most songs on the album were inspired by the band's dedicated fans, as she stated, "I wish I could give to them, because they mean so much to me."
 Calling the album "a feel-good record", Gomez said it has a more dance/techno vibe.
 The frontwoman also said that she wanted something with more "meaning and melody, and more empowering lyrics."
 About the new techno-leaning, Gomez said that it was inspired by the success of their breakout hit, "Naturally".
 She explained, "There's a feeling when I perform that song that I love, so when I was going back in the studio, I had a better understanding of where I wanted to be musically."

 In July 2010, Gomez confirmed that an unreleased track co-penned by Katy Perry was given to her, and that Perry also contributed background vocals.
 She also confirmed the titles of songs "A Year Without Rain" and "Intuition".
 On August 17, 2010, Gomez revealed the album's track listing.